wrightkelsey/ptta_haiti/README.md

 The data was collected during the experimental impact study described in the paper (Gignoux et al. 2022), section 2, through field surveys described, in section 4.2.

-The replication data is here on Github, and starting in July 2022, through The World Bank MicroData Repository.
+The replication data is here on Github, and starting in July 2022, through The World Bank MicroData Repository (https://microdata.worldbank.org) as "Haiti Project for Technology Transfer to Farmers (PTTA) 2013-2015."

 **3. Statement about rights**